-The European Union’s (EU) General Data Protection Regulation (GDPR) - or Regulation (EU) 2016/679 of the European Parliament and of the Council - adopted in 2016, regulates the processing by a company or an organisation of personal data relating to individuals in the EU.
+The European Union’s (EU) General Data Protection Regulation (GDPR) – or Regulation (EU) 2016/679 of the European Parliament and of the Council – adopted in 2016, regulates the processing of personal data of EU individuals by a company or an organisation.
+It entered into effect on 25 May 2018.

 The GDPR was designed to reform an outdated EU framework, in particular the 1995 Data Protection Directive.
 Because of its global reach and implications for states, businesses, and citizens around the world, the GDPR is a key instrument for strengthening data protection both at the EU level and beyond.

 The GDPR aims to reinforce the data protection rights of individuals, facilitate the free flow of personal data in the single market, reduce administrative burden, and harmonise the data protection rules in the EU.

 The GDPR covers both personal data (such as name and birthdate) and sensitive personal data (health data, religious and political views, and sexual orientation).
 The regulation provides individuals with rights related to their data, including a right to access, right to portability, right to information, and the so-called right to be forgotten.
 It also requires clear and affirmative consent for the processing of private data by the person concerned.